phildoesdev/xtrabackupautomator/README.md

 == log_settings ==
     -is_enabled
         [DEFAULT_VALUE: True]
         Enables/Disables all logging type settings.
-This was useful in testing so I kept it around.
+This was useful in testing, so I kept it around.

     -log_child_process_to_screen
         [DEFAULT_VALUE: True]